 2. Assess Risks

-Organisations should approach identifying stress contributors as a risk assessment for workplace hazards.
+An organization should approach identifying stress contributors as a risk assessment for workplace hazards.
 Adapting a mental health risk assessment that would help to look for the causes of psychosocial stress is a good place to start.
 Observing work in progress and asking workers to describe how they feel about their tasks is a good way to gather information for an assessment.

 3. Take Preventive Action

-Assessing any stress-related risk can help to understand and improve how work is managed in the organisation.
+Assessing any stress-related risk can help to understand and improve how work is managed in an organization.
 To then evaluate how things are approached if a red flag is shown.
 Preventive action will address issues like lack of personal control, conflictual relationship, and inadequate support.
 Forming a positive relationship with employees will help to form open communication and trust.
 This will enable workers to be more prone to opening up if they are struggling.

 4. Take Action